-Additional reported elements for all students will include: (1) score on each indicator and measure, for all students and disaggregated by student group; (2) the summation of the Academic Achievement, Other Academic, Progress in Achieving ELP, and Graduation Rate indicators ("Academic Indicators") and the summation of the School Quality or Student Success indicators ("Nonacademic Indicators"); (3) whether the school met its goals for all students (Academic Achievement, Graduation Rate, and Progress in Achieving ELP); and (4) whether all students met the State participation threshold.
+Additional reported elements for all students will include: (1) score on each indicator and measure, for all students and disaggregated by student group; (2) the summation of the Academic Achievement, Other Academic, Progress in Achieving ELP, and Graduation Rate indicators ("Academic Indicators") and the summation of the School Quality or Student Success measures ("Nonacademic Indicator"); (3) whether the school met its goals for all students (Academic Achievement, Graduation Rate, and Progress in Achieving ELP); and (4) whether all students met the State assessment participation threshold.

 (ii) Student groups will be included in the accountability system in several ways.
-The primary mechanism will be in Steps (3) and (4) of the summation method described here, where the achievement gap on selected measures will impact the school's final category.
-This exemplifies one of the MSDE's guiding principles regarding equity: a school cannot succeed if all its students do not succeed.
+The primary mechanism will be in Steps (3) and (4) of the summation method described here, where the achievement gap on selected measures will impact the school's final category determination.
+This exemplifies the MSDE's strong commitment to equity, described in one of its guiding principles: a school cannot succeed if all its students do not succeed.
 In addition, student group performance will be included in the identification of schools for intervention.

-Additional reported elements for student groups will include: (1) combined score for all indicators and measures; (2) score on each indicator and measure; and (3) whether each student group met its goals for Academic Achievement, Graduation Rate, and Progress in Achieving ELP.
+Additional reported elements for student groups will include: (1) combined score for all indicators and measures; (2) score on each indicator and measure; and (3) whether each student group (as applicable) met its goals for Academic Achievement, Graduation Rate, and Progress in Achieving ELP.